bhushank/kge/README.md

 Additional specifications (early stopping, save and report time, etc) can be changed by modifying constants.py

 # Usage
-To train and test simply run python experiment_runner.py "data_dir" "experiment_name" where experiment_name is the name of the JSON file without the .json extension
+To train and test simply run python experiment_runner.py "data_dir" "experiment_name"
+where experiment_name is the name of the JSON file without the .json extension
+**python experiment_runner.py ./data freebase_bilinear**